BigIdeasForum/bigideasforum.github.io/_posts/2021/2021-01-01-mindquest.md

 2) FEBRUARY 11: Social responsibilities of corporations - Pros & Cons

-3) MARCH 11: Nuclear energy - Clean energy, medical use, and weapons applications

-4) APRIL 8: TechSlam - 5-7 min presentations of things you want to share
+3) APRIL 8: TechSlam - 5-7 min presentations of things you want to share

-5) MAY 13: Drones - The Sky Is NOT The Limit - A view on energy, medical, and military uses.
+4) MAY 13: Nuclear energy - Clean energy, medical use, and weapons applications